RandallDavis/RandallDavis.github.io/_posts/2017-06-14-edge-testing-solution.markdown

 ### Consumer Edge Testing

 In the consumer's unit tests, instead of mocking out interactions with the provider, the fake is used instead.
-We want to go beyond what we would normally do in consumer unit tests, and really exercise all of the "what if" scenarios that might happen when interacting with the provider.
+We want to go beyond what we would normally do in consumer unit tests, and really exercise all the "what if" scenarios that might happen when interacting with the provider.

 <p align="center"><img src="/_assets/img/EdgeTesting%20-%20consumerUnitTest.png" height="350"></p>